 Technical Support Project for Cleaning Up Contaminated Sites

-EPA established the Technical Support Project (TSP) in 1987 to provide technical assistance to regional Remedial Project Managers (RPMs), Corrective Action Staff, and On-Scene Coordinators.
-The TSP consists of a network of regional forums and specialized technical support centers located EPA laboratories, and the Environmental Response Team.
-The objectives of the TSP are to share information and best practices with other EPA programs and other federal agencies.
+EPA established the Technical Support Project (TSP) in 1987 to provide technical assistance to regional Remedial Project Managers (RPMs), technical staff, and On-Scene Coordinators.
+The TSP consists of a network of forums and specialized technical support centers located in the Office of Research and Development (ORD).
+The objectives of the TSP are to share information and best practices with other EPA programs and other federal, state, and tribal agencies.

-Regional technical personnel have established three technical forums within the TSP: the Engineering Forum, the Ground Water Forum, and most recently, the Federal Facilities Forum.
-Members of these forums work to improve communications and assist in technical transfer between the regions and the centers.
-The TSP also includes the contributions of state participants.
-The forums also act as technical resources, and disseminate information resulting from the TSP to their regional colleagues.
-They also meet semi-annually to discuss technical and policy issues, new technologies, and to network with other federal agencies.
+Regional technical personnel have established four technical forums within the TSP: the Engineering Forum, the Ground Water Forum, the Federal Facilities Forum and the Contaminated Sediments Forum.
+Members of these forums work to improve communications and assist in technology transfer between environmental regulators.
+The TSP also includes the contributions of federal, state and tribal participants.
+The forums meet monthly to present case studies, discuss technical and policy issues, new technologies, and to network with other environmental regulators.
 The forums also produce and disseminate issue papers on various topics of interest to the environmental community.

 Technical Assistance Requests